- Chopping boards

 - To make a rainbow, for example, people could use a strawberry, orange segment, banana slice, green grape, blueberry and purple grape.

 - Everyone should put their skewer on a plate.

 Write a healthy postcard

-- Everyone should wash their hands and help clean the tables and equipment.
+- Now, everyone should wash their hands and help clean the tables and equipment.

-- The person leading the activity should give everyone a postcard – they could use the postcard template we’ve made.
+- When ready, give everyone a postcard – they could use the postcard template.